 [This is a work in progress.
 This page is not meant to explain anything.
 It’s only meant to put all the moving parts in one place.]

-There are some systems which, by their organization, tend to move the environment toward a particular state.
-These systems have been described as self-organizing, or cybernetic, or goal-oriented, and include lightning, vortexes, rivers, organisms, people, corporations, etc. Natural selection is such a system.
+Some systems which, by their organization, tend to move the environment toward a particular state.
+These systems have been described as self-organizing, or cybernetic, or goal-oriented.
+Natural selection describes such a system.

-Some systems create new mechanisms, which mechanisms contribute to the goal of the creating system.
-Such mechanisms can be said to have the purpose or function or goal of moving the environment toward the goal state associated with the mechanism-creating system.
-This goal is Aristotle’s final cause.
+Some systems create new subsystems, which subsystems contribute to the goal of the creating system.
+Such subsystems can be said to have the goal of moving the environment toward the goal state associated with the original system.
+Aristotle’s final cause refers to this goal.

 Representation is a combination of (at least) two processes.
-The first process creates a sign vehicle whose sole purpose is to carry mutual information.
-The second process takes that vehicle as input and generates a response which is valuable in light of the mutual information in the sign vehicle.
+The first process creates a sign vehicle whose goal (purpose) is to carry mutual information.
+The second process takes that vehicle as input and generates a response which is valuable w/r to the goal.
+(See the diagram in the page banner).

 A unitracker is a computational mechanism which looks for one target pattern given some number of inputs.
 The output of a unitracker is a sign vehicle (an affordance of representation) which carries mutual information with respect to the unitracker mechanism, and so too, to the target pattern of the unitracker.

 A multi-pattern medium is a mechanism that can take inputs from one or more sources and generate a pattern of output which is unique to each combination of sources.
 The paradigm sources for purposes of this theory would be unitrackers.
-A multi-pattern medium would support the requirements of a Global Neuronal Workspace.
-The functionality of a multi-pattern medium has been demonstrated in biologically plausible neuronal networks by Chris Eliasmith (see semantic pointers.)
+A semantic pointer (ala Chris Eliasmith) is an example.